ansys/pyensight/doc/source/calc_functions.rst

     :math:`{\lambda }_{2}=0`

-See also the :ref:`Q_criteria() <Q_criteria>` calculator function.
+See also the :ref:`Q_criteria() <Q_criteria>` function.

 **References**

 For more information, see these references:

-- Haller, G., "An objective definition of a vortex," Journal of Fluid Mechanics, 2005, vol. 525, pp. 1-26.
+1. Haller, G., "An objective definition of a vortex," Journal of Fluid Mechanics, 2005, vol. 525, pp. 1-26.
-- Jeong, J. and Hussain, F., "On the identification of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.
+2. Jeong, J. and Hussain, F., "On the identification of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.

 .. _Mach: